Medicos Need Better Than Social Media Tips, so I Zoomed Out and Built This.

 5. Creating all this in a language friendly to the medicos.

 Creating long-form text-based content in today’s world is a tough task.
 However, I did not see a more structured way to present all the work I wanted to present.
-So the best thing that was possible is to have a space structured neatly, hence I built this website.
-At present, I neither have any incentive to push any product nor do I plan to monetise this in the near future.
-There is only a preliminary idea of how this website would function, which I have explained in the Start here section.
+So the best thing that was possible was to have a space that was neatly structured, hence I built this website.
+At present, I have no incentive to push any product, and I do not plan to monetise this in the near future.
+There is only a preliminary idea of how this website would function, as explained in the Start here section.
 Feel free to check out the website as I will start organising it.

 To spread the content of the website, an Instagram page – FORAMEN OF FINANCE of the same name has been created.
 You can follow the page to stay updated about upcoming content.
-Apart from that, FOF [ foramen of finance ] has no other social media presence.
+Apart from that, FOF [foramen of finance] has no social media presence.

-PS – I don’t buy the logic of being an expert in anything purely out of a masterclass, social media, or any WhatsApp or Telegram group.
+PS – I don’t buy the logic of becoming an expert in anything purely from a masterclass, social media, or any WhatsApp or Telegram group.
 There is no substitute for good books, structured concepts and practical application over and over again when it comes to finance.
-If anyone claims otherwise, either he is lying and is on the way to committing fraud, or he is naive enough and has yet to hit reality.
+If anyone claims otherwise, either he is lying and on his way to committing fraud, or he is naive enough and has yet to face reality.

 Scroll to Top